SimonaSorgente/SimonaSorgente/README.md

 ### Hi there, I'm Simona Sorgente 👋

-I'm currently attending the Artificial Intelligence curriculum (Computer Engineering master's degree) at the University of Salerno (UNISA).
+I'm a Computer Engineer specialized in Artificial Intelligence.
 You can reach me on linkedin through the following link https://www.linkedin.com/in/simona-sorgente-65006a207/

 My competences are: